-Motivated by the possibility to translate computational lower bounds to lower bounds on the price of anarchy, Roughgarden \cite{Rough_barrier} also studied this problem.
+Motivated by the possibility to translate computational lower bounds to lower bounds on the price of anarchy, \cite{Rough_barrier} also studied this problem.
 Relative to polynomial resource costs of maximum degree $d$ and non-negative coefficients, he showed that minimizing the \systemcost is inapproximable within any factor smaller than $(\beta d)^{d/2}$, for some constant $\beta>0$.
-In this setting, even without taxes, equilibria with much better performances are guaranteed to exist.
-In particular, the \emph{price of stability} (measuring the quality of the best-performing equilibrium) is known to grow only linearly with the degree $d$ \cite{CG16}.
-While coordinating the players to one such \emph{good} equilibrium is highly desirable, our hardness result implies that this cannot be achieved in polynomial time.
+In this setting, even without taxes, equilibria with much better {performance} are guaranteed to exist.
+In particular, the \emph{price of stability} (measuring the quality of the best-performing equilibrium) is known to grow only linearly with the degree $d$ \citep{CG16}.
+While coordinating the \players{} to one such \emph{good} equilibrium is highly desirable, our hardness result implies that this cannot be achieved in polynomial time.

-Spurred by the inapproximability results of Meyers and Schulz, and Roughgarden, a number of works have focused on restricting the allowable class of problems: Del Pia et al. \cite{PiaFM17} consider totally unimodular congestion games (and generalizations thereof) and show \NP-hardness for the asymmetric case; Castiglioni et al. \cite{Castiglioni2020signaling} show \NP-hardness even in singleton congestion games with affine resource costs.
-Similar questions have been explored for online versions of the problem by Klimm et. al. \cite{KlimmST19}, and for congestion games with positive externalities by \mbox{de Keijzer and Sch\"afer \cite{KeijzerS12}.}
+Spurred by the inapproximability results of \cite{MeyersS12}, and \cite{Rough_barrier}, a number of works have focused on restricting the allowable class of problems: \cite{PiaFM17} study totally unimodular congestion games and show \NP-hardness for the asymmetric case; \cite{Castiglioni2020signaling} show \NP-hardness even in singleton congestion games with affine resource costs.
+Similar questions have been explored for online versions of the problem by \cite{KlimmST19}.